1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1970-S Large Date PR RD Penny Value

-Except for the perfect PR70 selling for $2,530 achieving a significant lead, other grades price between $10-20 with minimal price gaps between grades, making it an ideal entry choice for collectors building complete Lincoln Memorial sets.
-Unlike scarce varieties, Large Date proof coins have sustained appreciation potential and easy identification.
+Except for the perfect PR70 selling for $2,530, most grade levels price between $10–20 with minimal price gaps between grades, making it an ideal entry choice for collectors building complete Lincoln Memorial sets.
+Unlike scarce varieties, Large Date proof coins offer steady appreciation potential without the authentication complexity of the Small Date series.
+This variety distinguishes itself as the reliable, budget-friendly companion to its famous Small Date sibling.

 1970-S Large Date (PR RD) Penny Price/Grade Chart